 Unity (at the expense of biblical doctrine) is almost always used as both the how and the why in this movement.
 Unity for the sake of bringing Heaven to Earth is leading to the blurring of doctrinal and denominational lines, often bringing together well-known leaders of charismatic, reformed, Word of Faith, seeker-emergent, progressive and Roman Catholics churches, all under one umbrella.

-Finally, NAR churches almost always abandon a major tenant of Christian faith:
+Finally, NAR churches almost always abandon a major tenets of Christian faith:

 6. NAR DENIES THE SUFFICIENCY OF SCRIPTURE.